RRZ tools

 collects data from the operating

-system on a per-node basis.
-For jobs that used full nodes all resources
+For jobs that use(d) full nodes all resources of the nodes used are

-of the nodes used are non-shared, i.e. all data displayed by
+non-shared, i.e. all data displayed by

 rrz-batch-jobreport

-is data for such a job.
-For smaller
+is data of the corresponding job.
+For

-mind that some numbers shown by rrz-batch-jobreport
+keep in mind that some numbers shown by rrz-batch-jobreport

-Shared resources are:
+Shared resources

 - network

-- disks
+- disks of distributed file systems

-Non-shared resources are:
+Non-shared resources

-- CPU and memory
+- CPU and memory (RAM)

 - GPU and GPU-memory

+Hummel-2 is configured in such a way that CPU, GPU and memory are practically non-shared.
 Technically this is achieved by not sharing the largest data caches and by putting batch jobs into cgroups.

 Summary